 Not all bridal fairs are alike.
 “Mega Fairs” are usually held in a spacious hotel ballroom or a convention hall.
+BrideWorld in Southern California is known for producing some of the largest and most well-attended expos in the industry.
 The upside of these shindigs is volume—you can see the most vendors and options for your buck.
 The large crowds tend to create an energetic buzz, and there’s a good chance you’ll get caught up in the excitement, too.
 On the other hand, you may find it a tad overwhelming.
-In that case, opt for a “Boutique Bridal Fair,” frequently sponsored by a particular location or vendor, like a cake maker or bridal salon.
+In that case, opt for a “Boutique Bridal Fair,” frequently sponsored by a particular location or vendor, like a cake maker or caterer.
 These are usually more leisurely affairs, region-specific, and often quite upscale.
-Although there are fewer event pros on hand, there are also fewer brides, so you get to spend quality time with the experts.
-If your reception location happens to sponsor an open house prior to your wedding, this is a golden opportunity to meet their preferred vendors face-to-face, all in one place.
+Although there are fewer event pros on hand, there are also fewer brides and grooms, so you get to spend quality time with the experts.
+If your reception location happens to sponsor an open house prior to your wedding, this is a golden opportunity to meet their preferred vendors one-on-one, all in one place.
 Then there are bridal events that cater to folks with a particular religion, ethnic background or sexual orientation.
-Vendors at these fairs are familiar with the unique needs of these groups (e.g. special foods, accessories, etc.)
+Vendors at these fairs are familiar with the unique needs of these groups (e.g. special foods, accessories, etc.).

 Pre-registering for these events saves you time at check-in, and often a few bucks.
-Don't forget to print out directions before you hit the road.
 Wear comfortable clothes and shoes—you’re going to be doing a lot of walking.
-Bring a large bag, backpack, or even a carry-on with wheels: you're going to be grabbing a lot of brochures and free magazines.
-Pack your checkbook and also some cash.
-There are usually special sales on items such as jewelry cleaner or cool accessories, and not everyone takes plastic.
-You’re going to be exchanging business cards, so have a case to keep the ones you hand out and collect.
-Pre-printed address labels or an address stamp are handy when signing up for mailing lists.
-Your PDA or appointment book makes for convenient scheduling.
-Micki Love suggests that brides who have already purchased their gown bring a color swatch along—useful when browsing jewelry, tiaras, and other accoutrements.
-And although you’ll be snacking at the fair, it’s a good idea to eat a small meal before setting out—it will keep you from wolfing down an excessive number of teriyaki chicken wings and mini-quiches.
+Bring a large bag, backpack, or even a carry-on with wheels to store all the brochures and free magazines you’ll be grabbing.
+Bring your credit card and also some cash.
+There are usually special sales on cool accessories, and not everyone takes plastic.
+You’re going to be collecting business cards, so have a designated case or folder in your bridal organizer (BrideWorld attendees get a free wedding planning workbook!) or simply enter the contact info (and notes about your impressions!) right into your smart phone.
+It’s also helpful for brides who have already selected their gown and bridesmaid dresses to bring a color swatch along—useful when browsing jewelry, tiaras, and other accoutrements.
+And although you’ll be snacking at the fair, it’s a good idea to eat a small meal before setting out—it will keep you from wolfing down an excessive number of ahi tuna skewers and mini-tacos.

-It's also appropriate to request references.
-(At Here Comes The Guide each vendor is pre-screened.)
+At the most prestigious fairs, vendors are hand-selected with the highest standards in mind.
+(Just like at Here Comes The Guide, where each vendor is Certified By The Guide.)
+But it’s always appropriate to request your own references.
 If you’ve already set your wedding date and you cross paths with the DJ of your dreams (He’s playing our song!
-It must be kismet!) then go ahead and find out if he’s available.
-You should always feel comfortable with a vendor’s attitude toward your event.
+It must be fate!) then go ahead and find out if he’s available.
+You should always feel comfortable with a vendor’s attitude toward you and your event.
 Here’s an insider tip from Pamela Noxon: “Notice which vendors listen to your needs.
 A quality vendor should ask you questions such as, ‘What have you envisioned so far?’ and ‘What do you want to avoid?’”
-A good rule of thumb is to proceed cautiously, yet decisivelypopular vendors book early.
-Besides, many of them offer special discounts at the shows and the savings can add up.
+A good rule of thumb is to proceed cautiously, yet decisively—popular vendors book early.
+Besides, many of the vendors offer special discounts at bridal shows and the savings can add up.